mickeyperlstein/working_catch2_testing/README.md

 I tried installing many types and versions of cpp on this computer and they all had an issue and didnt want to work.
 I decided to default back to visual studio, and installed visual studio 2022.

-I then looked for a testing framework that did not require an expternal package manager of submodaling a git (such as google tests).
+I then looked for a testing framework that did not require an external package manager of submodaling a git (such as google tests).
 I found catch2.hpp as a single dependency and was very happy.

 Here is how to run this simple testing: